 Elicitation of the form will often overlap with systematization (summary of the function and structure on the board).
 In a case like the “should” example above, where the base form is one element of the form, you will want to make sure that there is a clear example of third-person singular so that it becomes clear that what students are seeing is the base form and not present simple (He should eat healthier food vs. He eats healthy food).

-For other structures, your concept questioning will vary, but it will draw attention to the essential elements of the form:
+For other structures, your Concept Questions will vary, but they will draw attention to the essential elements of the form:

 “Where did you go last night?”

-The teacher may want to ask questions like these ones: “Is it past or present?”
+The ESL teacher may want to ask questions like these ones: “Is it past or present?”
 “What is the form of the verb?”
 “Is there one verb or more?”
+“Where does the auxiliary verb go?”
 “Is there an auxiliary verb?”
-“Is there a question-word?”
-“Where does the auxiliary verb go?”.
+“Is there a question-word?”.